PySimpleGUI/DocsCleanup/cookbook.md

 # Recipe - Multiple Windows

 There are ***numerous Demo Programs*** that show a multitude of techniques for running multiple windows in PySimpleGUI.
 Over the years these techniques have evolved.
-It's best to check with the Demo Propgrams as they are updated more frequently than this Cookbook.
+It's best to check with the Demo Programs as they are updated more frequently than this Cookbook.

 This recipe is a design pattern for multiple windows where the first window is not active while the second window is showing.
 The first window is hidden to discourage continued interaction.